What is CBD?

 The purpose of medical surveillance is to detect and eliminate the underlying causes of observed health effects from hazards.
 Medical surveillance programs can contribute to the success of workplace health and safety programs by identifying potential problem areas and verifying the effectiveness of existing control and prevention programs.

-Employers must offer medical surveillance to a worker within 30 days of meeting the criteria set forth in paragraph (k)(2)(i), and at least every two years thereafter for those who continue to meet the criteria in paragraph (k)(2)(ii).
+Employers must offer medical surveillance to a worker within 30 days of meeting the criteria set forth in paragraph (k)(2)(i), and at least every two years thereafter for those who continue to meet the criteria in paragraph (k)(1).
+The standards also specify medical examination at the termination of employment (see paragraph (k)(2)(iii) in the standards).

 The medical examination must include: